-Secure 5 is a five-year guaranteed issue offer (GIO) insurance plan that provides life protection, guaranteed quarterly cash payouts on the plan's second year, and the return of total premiums upon maturity in 5 years.
+Secure 5 is a two-pay five-year guaranteed issue offer (GIO) insurance plan that provides life protection, guaranteed guarterly cash payouts, and the return of total premiums upon maturity in 5 years.
 It was available for a limited time to individuals between the ages of 0-65.

 The guaranteed cash payouts or anticipated endowments are up to 4% per annum.
-The first cash payout is given on the first year of the policy.
+The first cash payout is given at the end of the first policy year.
 The subsequent payouts are given quarterly.
 Once the plan reaches its five-year maturity, the policyholder will receive back the total premiums paid, regardless of economic or market conditions.